webix-hub/docs/data/api/refs/ui.portlet.md

 - api/link/ui.portlet_height_config.md - sets the height of the component
 - api/link/ui.portlet_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.portlet_id_config.md - the component ID
-- api/link/ui.portlet_isolate_config.md - masks IDs of all inner element
+- api/link/ui.portlet_isolate_config.md - masks IDs of all inner elements
 - api/ui.portlet_layouttype_config.md - defines the borders of layout that will be created after drag-n-drop operation is finished
 - api/link/ui.portlet_margin_config.md - defines the space around elements (applies the specified value to all elements)
 - api/link/ui.portlet_maxheight_config.md - sets the maximum height for the view